ietf-gitwg/ietf-gitwg.github.io/git.md

 individual authors and design teams can have their own, and changes can be handled across all interactions.

 There are a few concepts that are useful to know when working with Git, described below.

 ## Repository

 A Git repository is a collection of files under source control.

+Repositories can be cloned, which creates a copy of the repository, including all commits.

 ## Commit

-A commit is effectively a snapshot of all tracked files at a particular point in time.
+A commit (or revision) is effectively a snapshot of all tracked files at a particular point in time.
 Each snapshot of a file is stored by hash.
 Each commit is a collection of file snapshots that capture the current state of the repository.
-Each commit has at least one parents to track history, as shown below.
+Each commit has at least one parent commit, as shown below.

 ```
 ... ====[commit 1]====[commit 2]====...===[commit N]===[commit N+1]===>
 ```

+New commits can be added by making changes, staging changes with `git add` and then creating a new commit with `git commit`.

 ## [Branch](https://help.github.com/en/articles/github-glossary#branch) {#branch}